 Buck-Boost Switching Regulator is the combination of both Buck and Boost Regulator, it gives inverted output which can be greater or less than the supplied input voltage.

-When the switch is ON the diode behaves as reversed biased and inductor stores energy and when the switch is OFF inductor start releasing the energy with the reverse polarity, which charges the capacitor.
-When the energy stored in inductor becomes zero the capacitor starts discharging into the load with reverse polarity.
-Due to this buck-boost regulator also called as inverting regulator.
+When the switch is ON, the diode behaves as a reverse-bias diode and the inductor stores energy.
+When the switch is OFF inductor starts releasing the energy with the reverse polarity, which charges the capacitor.
+When the energy stored in the inductor becomes zero, the capacitor starts discharging into the load with reverse polarity.
+Due to this buck-boost regulator is also called an inverting regulator.

 The output voltage is defined as